chelsea-here/resume/resume.md

 2020-2022, Austin, TX

 - Cross-functional team leader, laid out project schedule and directed internal team for architectural design and documentation.
 Collaborated with engineers including coordinating documentation and project QA/QC.
 Lead permitting efforts and coordinated with construction administration team.
-- My favorite role was to focus on software standardization and best practice documentation which helped to streamline building information modeling and increase productivity across the business.
+- My favorite unofficial role was to focus on software standardization and best practice documentation which helped to streamline building information modeling and increase productivity across the business.

 **Technologies used:** Revit Architecture, Bluebeam, Adobe Indesign, Adobe Photoshop,